realprogrammer5000/SlipstreamVPN/index.md

 [Install it now](#pricing), sign in and connect!

 ## Secure
-Your connection (even to HTTP sites)	is encrypted with SHA256 RSA and TLS v1.3 (the same encryption that connects you to online banking sites) with certificate transparency via LetsEncrypt.
-(We can promise encryption from you to our servers, but not from our servers to your final site.)
+Your connection to our servers is encrypted with SHA256 RSA and TLS v1.3 (the same encryption that connects you to online banking sites) with certificate transparency via LetsEncrypt.

 ## Private & No Logs
 We only store the minimum amount of data needed to keep our services secure, cheap and running.
 You can find out more at our [Terms of Service and privacy policy](tos).
 We do not log traffic that follows our Terms of Service.